Last week I outlined how to make smudge sticks and wanted to follow that up by writing about some of the most common smudging herbs to use.

 Juniper (Juniperus monosperma)

-In some places Juniper was burned for ritual purification of temples, and to avoid illness during plague outbreaks.
+In some places, Juniper was a smudging herb for ritual purification of temples, and to avoid illness during plague outbreaks.
 In modern times it is used to invigorate the mind and body when tired.
 (Make your own or find juniper smudge sticks here.)

 Mugwort (Artemisia vulgaris)